How Ontarians Can Protect the Ocean

 With the Greener Future team residing in the Greater Toronto Area, most of our work focuses on Lake Ontario.
 Every year since 2016, we have carried out our Love Your Lake project, which consists of 100 litter cleanups on the shores of Lake Ontario.
 Through this project alone, we have picked up more than 350,000 pieces of litter from the shores of the Lake.
 Plastic makes up more than 90% of the litter we pick up.

-Although litter cleanups are only part of the solution, there is something to be said for removing hundreds of thousands of environmental hazards from the Lake to prevent destruction of both, our local ecosystems and faraway marine environments.
+Although litter cleanups are only part of the solution, there is something to be said for removing hundreds of thousands of environmental hazards from the Lake to prevent the destruction of both, our local ecosystems and faraway marine environments.

 A Greener Future will continue our Love Your Lake program this summer, but unfortunately, will not be able to host volunteers at our cleanups due to COVID-19.
 However, there are still many ways for you to get involved virtually.